THINNING HAIR HAS AN EMOTIONAL IMPACT, WE KNOW HOW TO HELP YOU

 - Hormonal causes: pregnancy, birth control pills, menopause.

 Hair loss may also occur due to dieting.
-Franchised diet programs which are designed or administered under the direction of a physician with prescribed meals, dietary supplements and vitamin ingestion have become popular.
+Franchised diet programs that are designed or administered under the direction of a physician with prescribed meals, dietary supplements, and vitamin ingestion have become popular.
 Sometimes the client is told that vitamins are a necessary part of the program to prevent hair loss associated with dieting.
-From a dermatologists’ standpoint, however, the vitamins cannot prevent hair loss associated with rapid, significant weight loss.
-Furthermore, many of these supplements are high in vitamin A which can magnify the hair loss.
+From a dermatologist’s standpoint, however, the vitamins cannot prevent hair loss associated with rapid, significant weight loss.
+Furthermore, many of these supplements are high in vitamin A which can magnify hair loss.

-Surgeries, severe illnesses and emotional stress can cause hair loss.
-The body simply shuts down production of hair during periods of stress since it is not necessary for survival and instead devotes its energies toward repairing vital body structures.
-In many cases there is a three month delay between the actual event and the onset of hair loss.
-Furthermore, there may be another three month delay prior to the return of noticeable hair regrowth.
+Surgeries, severe illnesses, and emotional stress can cause hair loss.
+The body simply shuts down the production of hair during periods of stress since it is not necessary for survival and instead devotes its energies toward repairing vital body structures.
+In many cases, there is a three-month delay between the actual event and the onset of hair loss.
+Furthermore, there may be another three-month delay prior to the return of noticeable hair regrowth.
 This then means that the total hair loss and regrowth cycle can last 6 months or possibly longer when induced by physical or emotional stress.
-There are some health conditions which may go undetected that can contribute to hair loss.
+There are some health conditions that may go undetected that can contribute to hair loss.
 These include anemia or low blood count and thyroid abnormalities.
 Both of these conditions can be detected by a simple, inexpensive blood test.